 Westminster Abbey is right by the Houses of Parliament.
 It’s a World Heritage site, with over 1000 years of history and is an imposing Gothic church which is most definitely worth a visit.
 Prince William and Kate were married here in 2011, Henry VIII had his coronation here, and Edward III (and many other Kings and Queens) are buried here.
 It’s historic and it belongs to the Sovereign.
 Again you can do an audio tour round the Abbey, which is very interesting.

-Whilst on this side of the river, it’s time for a ride in to the skies on the London Eye.
+Grab some lunch and then cross the river to take a ride in to the skies on the London Eye.
 Originally built as the Millennium Eye, this is basically a massive wheel where you sit in a pod and ride round the wheel in a circle with panoramic views out over London.
 The circular rotation lasts 30 minutes, and the queues are on average 30 minutes to 1 hour long, so I’ve left plenty of time in the itinerary.

 If heights aren’t your thing, you could alternatively choose a boat trip on The Thames – a really exciting option is a RIB boat ride which will throw you up and down as it rides across The Thames, wind in your face.